leanspace/terraform-provider-leanspace/README.md

 - members: it has three `leanspace_members` resources, created recursively.
 - service accounts: it has three `leanspace_service_accounts` resources, created recursively.
 - teams: it has one `leanspace_teams` resource, created with the given members and policies.
+- activity definitions: it has one `leanspace_activity_definitions` resource, whth all possible metadata types (6) and all possible argument types (7), as well as two mappings

 Finally there is the `imports` folder containing sample resources for each resource to test the import.